read2me-online/read2me-widget/README.md

 You might be thinking - what if I don't want to convert all my articles?
-Since there's no backend integration and private key authentication, how do I stop villains from converting articles I don't want to convert and therefore depleting my credit/monthly quota using HTTP clients (e.g. Postman)?
+Since there's no backend integration and private key authentication, how do I stop villains from converting articles using HTTP clients (e.g. Postman) I don't want to convert and therefore depleting my credit/monthly quota?

 The answer is **validation**.
 Every time you issue an audio creation request, backend API validates the target website.
 Here's what is checked: